 Any investigator who wishes to contribute to the reports of a scheduled cruise may write to the Curator, Ocean Drilling Program, 1000 Discovery Drive, College Station, Texas 77840, U.S.A., in order to request samples from that cruise.
-Request for a specific cruise must be received by the Curator at least TWO MONTHS in advance of the departure of that cruise, in order to allow time for the review of the request in conjunction with other requests, so that a suitable shipboard sampling program can be assembled.
+Requests for a specific cruise must be received by the Curator at least TWO MONTHS in advance of the departure of that cruise, in order to allow time for review of the request in conjunction with other requests, so that a suitable shipboard sampling program can be assembled.
 The request should include a statement of the nature of the proposed research, the size and approximate number of samples required to complete the study, and any particular sampling technique or equipment which may be required.
-Requests will be reviewed by the Staff Representative and cochief scientists of the cruise and by the Curator.
+Requests will be reviewed by the Staff Representative and co-chief scientists of the cruise and by the Curator.
 Approval/disapproval will be based on the scientific requirements of the cruise as determined by the appropriate JOIDES advisory panel(s).
 The scope of a request must be such that samples can be processed, that proposed research can be completed, and that the paper can be written in time for submission to the relevant ODP cruise report.

 Except for rare, specific instances involving ephemeral properties, the total volume of samples removed during a cruise-related sampling program will not exceed one-quarter of the volume of core recovered, and no interval will be depleted.
-Onehalf of all recovered materials will be retained in the archives in as pristine a condition as is practicable.
+One-half of all recovered materials will be retained in the archives in as pristine a condition as is practicable.
 Investigators requesting shipboard samples of igneous materials may receive a maximum of 100 igneous samples per cruise.

 Because many sample requests are received for shipboard work and because the time of the shipboard party is at a premium, co-chief scientists are strongly urged to limit shipboard sampling to the minimum necessary to accomplish the cruise objectives.
 Shore-based investigators whose requests for cruise-related samples are approved should expect that they will receive the samples after the cores are returned to the repository, and should schedule research activities accordingly.
+Co-chief scientists may invite investigators who are not cruise participants to perform special studies of selected core samples in direct sup-